Technology

 Visibl has publicly described a four-layer product: (1) continuous monitoring of specs, RTL, and CI for design drift, (2) automated case generation with supporting evidence, (3) AI-proposed and verified fix diffs packaged for human review, and (4) executive dashboards showing readiness, schedule impact, and tapeout risk.
 Their website positions the platform as an integration layer that sits atop existing EDA and CI toolchains rather than replacing them.

 Job postings and GitHub activity remain minimal, consistent with a two-person founding team still in stealth-to-launch mode inside YC W26.
 The CTO's Google Scholar profile and prior work at Arm and Intel on ML-for-hardware suggest the team is building proprietary models trained on RTL and verification corpora.
 Conference and community signals hint at early design-partner conversations with fabless semiconductor companies frustrated by late-stage respins.
-The absence of any open-source repos or patent filings indicates a fully proprietary, closed-source commercialization strategy.
 Expansion into automated verification sign-off and physical-design optimization is a logical next step given the founders' backgrounds.

 Think of it as a spell-checker that constantly compares what the chip blueprint says versus what the engineers actually built, and flags every mismatch instantly.